fireatzhwiki/emlvirus.github.io/personalbase/Info-Tech/password-managers.md

 It is also a feature-riched passoword manager.
 All of its desktop clients are all free with free cloud sync through third-party service, like iCloud, Dropbox, OwnCloud, GoogleDrive, OneDrive & Box.
 The only thing is that all its moble clients charge $9.99 per license per device.

 ## 1Password

+As a password manager without free service (at least $2.99 per month billed annually),

 ### LICENSE
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a> Except where otherwise noted, all contents in this site is licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY-NC-SA 4.0 International License</a>.